FixedEffects/FixedEffectModels.jl/README.md

   # =====================================================================
   ```

-- Models with instruments variables are estimated using 2SLS.
+- Estimate models with instruments variables (using 2SLS).

   ```julia
   using DataFrames, RDatasets, FixedEffectModels